-Are motorway traffic officers the police?
+Are motorway traffic officers police?

-The officers work for National Highways and are not employed by the police.
+The officers work for National Highways, the agency tasked with looking after England's motorways and major roads, and are not employed by the police.

 However, these officer provide a vital role on fast, dangerous roads, so do possess the relevant powers to help ensure the safety of drivers on major English highways.

-What do the traffic officers do?
+What powers do motorway traffic officers have?

 The main aim of these officers is to keep motorways and other major routes flowing freely and help to efficiently and safely deal with incidents when they do happen – such as collisions and breakdowns.
+They can be seen more as a traffic enforcer to help make roads safer.

 Official guidelines explaining the role of National Highways Traffic Officers describes their role in managing incidents as: